Date of publication: 9 June 2021

-Based on the results of the consideration of this case, the Economic Court of Odesa Region recognized the title of the State of Ukraine to the sunken property (the Delfi vessel) and immediately came to several conceptual conclusions, which were previously lively discussed among maritime lawyers.
+Based on the results of the consideration of this case, the Commercial Court of Odesa Region recognized the title of the State of Ukraine to the sunken property (the Delfi vessel) and immediately came to several conceptual conclusions, which were previously lively discussed among maritime lawyers.

 Firstly, the court recognized that the proper claimant for cases seeking recognition of the state title to sunken property is the State of Ukraine represented by the Cabinet of Ministers.